buckbaskin/buckbaskin.github.io/content/tools-for-thought-ships-log-03.md

 ---
 Title: Tools for thought - Ship's Log 3
-Category: Building
+Category: Breaking
 Tags: Research, Practices, Discovery
 Date: 2025-02-21
 Updated: 2025-02-25
 Summary: Building on the learnings from last time, I'm working on improving the download experience.
 The previous experience was somewhat limited when trying to incorporate new sources.
+Unfortunately, this efficient downloading has also turned the vector database into something too big to keep in memory on my laptop, so I need to seek out other options for continued use.
 ---

 Building on the learnings from